YourJCU Subject and Teaching Survey

 YourJCU Teaching Survey

 The YourJCU Teaching Survey will only run if you have opted to participate.
-Subject Coordinators are responsible for opting-in teaching staff for a teaching survey, and may also add 2 extra questions to the core subject questions.
+Subject Coordinators are responsible for opting-in teaching staff for a teaching survey.

-Staff will be sent emails any time they are required to action a process, such as opting-in staff for a YourJCU Teaching Survey and adding additional questions (optional) to the survey.
-Please see the Survey Calendar (PDF, 74 KB) for survey timing.
-For extra help with opting-in, download the Quick Guide for Subject Coordinators (PDF, 1127 KB).
+Staff will be sent an email any time they are required to action a process, such as opting-in staff for a YourJCU Teaching Survey and adding additional questions (optional) to the survey.
+Please see the Survey Calendar (PDF, 100 KB) for survey timing.

 Why is it held during the study period?